huggingface/transformers/README.md

 #### SQuAD

 This example code fine-tunes BERT on the SQuAD dataset.
-It runs in 24 min (with BERT-base) or 68 min (with BERT-large) on single tesla V100 16GB.
+It runs in 24 min (with BERT-base) or 68 min (with BERT-large) on a single tesla V100 16GB.

 The data for SQuAD can be downloaded with the following links and should be saved in a `$SQUAD_DIR` directory.